1st-rapid-response-force/Training-Programs/docs/source/v1/infantry/the_squad_and_fireteam.rst

   A Fireteam is the smallest element size in the RRF.

-  A fireteam consists of three members and a Team Leader for a total of four personnel.
+  A fireteam consists of four members and a Team Leader for a total of five personnel.

   Fire teams act within a squad, meaning that the squad leader will control their macroscopic objectives and positioning.
 A Team Leader is therefore responsible for controlling the micro level tactics of the fireteam such as exact positioning ( which tree to hide behind ), ensuring formation, leading MOUT breaches and managing ammunition and medical levels.